10 ways to save money when travelling

 As you're reading this on Travelfish, you've already got the right idea.
 Regarding guidebooks, buy the book for the first country you're heading to and buy/swap as you travel for the others.
 Not that we support piracy, but ... pirated (photocopied or bound. versions of Lonely Planet guides are available throughout Vietnam and Cambodia -- Yup that's right, that US$20 guidebook to Laos you bought at Borders yesterday can be purchased on the street in Phnom Penh for $2.
 The regional guides (Southeast Asia on a Shoestring etc. are hardly worth using in our opinion and you'll be FAR better served by the country-specific guidebook for each destination.
 Buy/Swap/Sell.

-Estimated saving over a month: US$80 (based on purchase cost of four guidebooks at a cost of $100 Vs one real guidebook for $20, then swap or buy a fake one.
+Estimated saving over a month: US$80 (based on the purchase cost of four guidebooks at a cost of $100 Vs one real guidebook for $20, then swap or buy a fake one.

 4. Invest in a digital camera